Please update your Flash Player to view content.

 LaPesa_03bMaki tells us that La Pesa is just as popular for lunches amongst the local business people.
 I add the word ‘discreet’, along with romantic, in my notebook.
 Great for confidential lunch meetings.
 And even though La Pesa is new, already it has proved popular for functions and catering.

 As we indicate we have finished our meal, Maki comes to our table.
-‘You should try our gelato,’ she says, then adds, unnecessarily, ‘it’s very good!’
+"You should try our gelato," she says, then adds, unnecessarily, "it's very good!"

 Persuaded, we beg for just one serve and two spoons.
-It could have come from a nonna’s kitchen, and of course we love that too.
-Ditto the Il Espresso coffee “from just up the street”.
-‘We like to support the locals,’ explains Maki.
+It could have come from a nonna's kitchen, and of course we love that too.
+Ditto the Il Espresso coffee 'from just up the street'.
+"We like to support the locals," explains Maki.

 The meal has seduced us.
 We’re hooked on this place and the love and attention that has been poured into it.